-As a DevOps engineer, interview questions like this are quite expected.
+Answer: As a DevOps engineer, interview questions like this are quite expected.
 Start by describing the obvious overlap between DevOps and Agile.
-Although implementation of DevOps is always in sync with Agile methodologies, there is a clear difference between the two.
-The principles of Agile are associated to seamless production or development of a piece of software.
-On the other hand, DevOps deals with development, followed by deployment of the software, ensuring faster turnaround time, minimum errors, and reliability
+Although the implementation of DevOps is always in sync with Agile methodologies, there is a clear difference between the two.
+The principles of Agile are associated with seamless production or development of a piece of software.
+On the other hand, DevOps deals with the development, followed by deployment of the software, ensuring faster turnaround time, minimum errors, and reliability

 25. What is Amazon Web Services in DevOps?

-AWS provides services that help you practice DevOps at your company and that are built first for use with AWS.
+Answer: AWS provides services that help you practice DevOps at your company and that are built first for use with AWS.
 These tools automate manual tasks, help teams manage complex environments at scale, and keep engineers in control of the high velocity that is enabled by DevOps.
-(Puppet Training Online)